-The curriculum at Pramiti encompasses wide spectra and is interwoven.
-It is based on the concept of generalization and application.
+The curriculum at Pramiti encompasses a wide spectra and is interwoven.
+It is based on the concept of generalization, proficiency and application.
 Learning happens in various ways and through different means.
-So, to say that one learns Math only when he is in a Math class or with a Math book clearly limits the whole process.
+So, to conclude that one learns Mathematics only when he is in a Mathematics class or with a Mathematics book clearly limits the whole process.
 At Pramiti, we understand learning not as academics and beyond academics but learning as a whole that takes place in different forms and in a very interdependent way.
-So, for us, the learning we experience in Math is interlinked with learning that we experience in Language, Science, Art, Sports and also in being together in the community with each other.
+So, for us, the learning we experience in Mathematics is interlinked with learning that we experience in Language, Science, Art, Sports and also see the manifestation of the learning in our lives in various ways.

-Learning is dynamic and the environment at Pramiti supports this learning and is therefore unrestricted, adaptive yet organized.
-The curriculum is a medium to support the dynamic learning and to offer opportunities to allow the child to learn using the natural potential that is already existent.
-Pramiti enables learning through her curriculum that is dynamic, interwoven and constantly reviewed to meet the changing patterns of learning of the child.
+Learning is dynamic and the environment at Pramiti supports this learning and is therefore unrestricted, adaptive yet structured.
+The curriculum is a medium to support the dynamic learning and to offer opportunities to allow children to learn by building their skills and nurturing their potential to learn.
+Pramiti enables learning through her curriculum that is dynamic, interwoven and constantly reviewed to meet the changing patterns of learning in the dynamic world we live in.